 During the course of the algorithm every vertex appears once as a new vertex on the outer face.
 At this point all incident edges are examined.
-Overall, every edge is inspected at most twice-once for each endpoint-which takes linear time by Corollary 2.5.
+Overall, every edge is inspected at most twice-once for each endpoint-which takes linear time by Corollary 2.5. \Box

-Using one of the linear time planarity testing algorithms, we can obtain a combinatorial embedding for a given maximal planar graph G. As every maximal plane graph is internally triangulated, we can then use Theorem 2.38 to provide us with a canonical ordering for G, in overall linear time.
+Using one of the linear time planarity testing algorithms, we can obtain a combinatorial embedding for a given maximal planar graph G. As every maximal plane graph is internally triangulated, we can then use Theorem 2.43 to provide us with a canonical ordering for G, in overall linear time.

-Corollary 2.39.
+Corollary 2.44.
 Every maximal planar graph admits a canonical ordering.
 Moreover, such an ordering can be computed in linear time. \Box

-Exercise 2.40. (a) Compute a canonical ordering for the following internally triangulated plane graphs:
+Exercise 2.45. (a) Compute a canonical ordering for the following internally triangulated plane graphs:

-- (b) Give a family of internally triangulated plane graphs G_n on n=2k vertices with at least k! canonical orderings. - Exercise 2.41. (a) Describe a plane graph G with n vertices that can be embedded (while preserving the outer face) on a grid of size $(2n/3-1) \times (2n/3-1)$ but not on a smaller grid. - (b) Can you draw G on a smaller grid if you are allowed to change the embedding?
+- (b) Give an infinite family of internally triangulated plane graphs G_n on n = 2k vertices with at least k! canonical orderings. - (c) Give an infinite family of internally triangulated plane graphs that have a unique canonical ordering for a specific choice of the starting edge v_1v_2 . - Exercise 2.46. (a) Describe a plane graph G with n vertices that can be embedded (while preserving the outer face) on a grid of size $(2n/3 1) \times (2n/3 1)$ but not on a smaller grid. - (b) Can you draw G on a smaller grid if you are allowed to change the embedding?